richardsonlima/synapsense/README.md

 ### 5. IntegrationAPI (Planned)

-**Purpose**: The `IntegrationAPI` is meant to facilitate the integration of pyicl with other applications and frameworks, making it easier to use in production environments.
+**Purpose**: The `IntegrationAPI` is meant to facilitate the integration of synapsense with other applications and frameworks, making it easier to use in production environments.

 **Key Features** (Planned):
-- **RESTful API**: Provide a REST API for accessing pyicl components remotely.
+- **RESTful API**: Provide a REST API for accessing synapsense components remotely.
 - **ML Pipeline Integration**: Seamlessly integrate with machine learning pipelines in frameworks like TensorFlow or PyTorch.
-- **Deployment Support**: Tools for deploying pyicl in production environments.
+- **Deployment Support**: Tools for deploying synapsense in production environments.

-**Usage**: This component would be crucial for teams looking to deploy pyicl in large-scale applications or integrate it with existing systems, enabling more widespread adoption.
+**Usage**: This component would be crucial for teams looking to deploy synapsense in large-scale applications or integrate it with existing systems, enabling more widespread adoption.

 ### 6. UserInterface (Planned)

-**Purpose**: The `UserInterface` would provide a graphical interface for interacting with pyicl, making it accessible to non-technical users.
+**Purpose**: The `UserInterface` would provide a graphical interface for interacting with synapsense, making it accessible to non-technical users.

 **Key Features** (Planned):
 - **Context Management UI**: A visual interface to manage contexts and examples.